VicTeach events 2020

 Crit-ing the crit: Decolonising and rethinking teaching and learning practice in Aotearoa New Zealand

-Organised by: Rebecca Kiddle, Hannah Hopewell, and Maibritt Pedersen Zari, supported with funding from VicTeach.
+Organised by: Rebecca Kiddle, Hannah Hopewell, and Maibritt Pedersen Zari, Wellington School of Architecture, supported with funding from VicTeach.

 Are you interested in critically evaluating your own teaching practice through a decolonisation lens?
 This wānanga considers this issue in the context of the design review/crit process, a pedagogical tool used extensively in design education.
 Through considering this learning and teaching tool, you will get a broader understanding of issues around decolonising of teaching and learning in Aotearoa NZ.